mirlindm/notes-app/README.md

 # notes-app
 Developed a simple application called "notes-app", which serves to store, remove, list all and specific notes in and from the data store, respectively.
-The application is built using Node.js only (including several NPM Packages , Node core modules as well as my own file).)
+The application is built using Node.js only (including several NPM Packages , Node core modules as well as my own file).

 Instructions on how to run the application:

 - Clone the repo to your local machine
 - Open the notes-app folder in any editor or IDE (I used Visual Studio Code for development purposes)

-- run the command: npm init -y
+- run the command: npm install

 - run the following command: node app.js
 - In order to add a new note, run the command: node app.js add -title="Test Title" --body="Test Body"